LordDashMe/knowledge/DevOps/Test Coverage/CodeClimate/CodeClimate PHP.md

   on_success: never
   on_failure: always
 ```

-* Everything is just same as how coveralls setup.
-* ```Note:``` This is soon to be deprecated we will try the latest copy as soon as possible.
+* Note: this configuration will be soon to be deprecated, we will try the latest copy as soon as possible.